bmpaciotti/HCA_201/career-practical-advice.md

 # What Do Employers Need?

-- Health analytics is a problem orriented field.
-Employeers need people who can learn about what problems need to be solved, document possible solutions, and them implement some programming / analytics to help
+- Health analytics is a problem oriented field.
+Employers need people who can learn about what problems need to be solved, document possible solutions, and them implement some programming / analytics to help

 - Employers do not simply want programmers.
 The valuable people are those who can communicate and work in a team to solve problems

-- Often "tech" or "IT" people are not the best communicators, or are not interested to write or respond to questions, concerns, complaints.
+- Often "tech" or "IT" people are not the best communicators, or are not interested in writing or respondings to questions, concerns, complaints.
 If you can write and speak, make sure your interview panel knows this!

 #  Writing

 - Written communication is critical.
-Those who can write, will find a niche for themselves in IT and analystics, because the "data gurus" sometimes think the story or the fun is in the data.
+Those who can write, will find a niche for themselves in IT and analytics, because the "data gurus" sometimes think the story or the fun is in the data.
 Nope.
 The output is the interpretation of the data, and communicating what was learned, and how data + models can help!